Mercerdale Playground Renovation Project

 Make the playground look more like the park it sits in is my one desire, and has no impact on accessiblity.

-Daniel Thompson about 3 years ago
+Daniel Thompson over 3 years ago

 1) I’m appalled that citizens are suggesting designing a playground that is inaccessible to every child.